East Georgia College is a great place to begin your studies in biology.

 - University of Georgia

-I want students who will be curious and are willing to work hard.
+I want students who are curious and willing to work hard.
 I want them to question everything.
-In the last two years, East Georgia State College has been the only two-year college represented at annual meetings of the Georgia Academy of Science, and our students' research is on par with some of that being done at bachelor's degree institutions."
+East Georgia State College students are well-represented at annual meetings of the Georgia Academy of Science, and our students' research is on par with that being done at much larger institutions.

 |BIOL 1107 Principles of Biology I||4|